Mar-a-Lago: Design

+Winter residence of Marjorie Merriweather Post

+Hutton and Post regularly used Mar-a-Lago as their winter residence, typically staying from mid January to late March.
+Post hosted dinner parties, charity events, concerts, costume balls, and a circus.

+In 1935, Hutton and Post divorced.
+Post married the Washington lawyer Joseph E. Davies, who was appointed ambassador to the Soviet Union.
+Mar-a-Lago was closed for five seasons.
+Post made only brief visits to Mar-a-Lago in the early 1940s and did not stay at the estate from 1941 to 1948.
+In April 1944 the house was turned into a training center for returning servicemen.

+Post returned to Mar-a-Lago in 1948 and began to host social events again.
+Since 1957 it has traditionally hosted the International Red Cross gala.
+In 1961 a pavilion with a 30 by 50 ft dance floor was built where square dance evenings were held.

 Federal government and foundation

+By the 1950s and 1960s, social tastes had changed, and many mansions constructed in the 1920s were demolished.
+However, in 1969 Mar-a-Lago was designated a national historic site.
+A contemporary report prepared by the Department of the Interior attributed its significance to providing "an excellent picture of winter resort life in Palm Beach prior to the Depression".

 Post, who died in 1973, willed the 17 acre estate to the United States government as a Winter White House for presidents and visiting foreign dignitaries.
 Richard Nixon preferred the Florida White House in Key Biscayne, however, and Jimmy Carter was not interested.
-The federal government soon realized the immense cost of maintenance and the difficulty of maintaining security for diplomats, and returned it to the Post Foundation in 1981.
-It was then listed for sale for $20 million.
-Dina Merrill and Post's two other daughters did not maintain the property in the meantime, anticipating a sale, but there was so little interest that its demolition to build smaller homes was approved.
+The federal government soon realized the immense cost of maintenance and the difficulty of providing security and returned it to the Post Foundation in 1981.
+It was listed for sale for $20 million.
+Post's daughters, including Dina Merrill, did not maintain the property anticipating a sale, but there was so little interest that its demolition was approved.

+Mar-a-Lago was declared a National Historic Landmark in 1980 for exemplifying "the baronial way of life of the wealthy who built mansions in Florida during the Florida land boom of the 1920s".

 Trump ownership

-Donald Trump learned about the estate after unsuccessfully trying to purchase and combine two apartments in Palm Beach for his family.
-He offered the Post family $15 million for it, but they rejected it.
-Trump purchased the land between Mar-a-Lago and the ocean from Jack C. Massey, the former owner of KFC, for $2 million, stating he intended to build a home that would block Mar-a-Lago's beach view.
-The threat caused interest in the property to decline, and Trump ended up getting the property for $7 million in 1985.
+Donald Trump initially offered the Post family $15 million, which was rejected.
+Trump then purchased land between Mar-a-Lago and the ocean from Jack C. Massey, the former owner of KFC, for $2 million, stating he intended to build a home that would block Mar-a-Lago's beach view.
+This threat caused competing interest in Mar-a-Lago to decline.
+Trump purchased the property for $7 million in 1985.
 Different sources have put the combined total cost of the purchase at around $10 million.
 The minimum acceptable bid had been $20 million, and the interior furnishings were appraised at $8 million.